How can we help?

 Step 4:

-Add our HTML VizCreator Flex visual to your Power BI page.
+Add the HTML VizCreator Cert or Flex visual to your Power BI page.
 If you don’t have the visual yet, it is available on Microsoft AppSource.

 Step 5: